 The final section is "Voltages," which provides a level of voltage control similar to what is available in the BIOS.
-Using the right image, you'll notice that there is only the option for DIMM Voltage.
+Using the right image, you'll notice that there are options for multiple voltages, and two options for your CPU Vcore: Adaptive and Override voltages.